chieni/imhungry/README.md

 		- Enter the serving size you wish to scale the recipe to in the upper right box of the Recipe view and click Scale
 	- Save to Cookbook
 		- Click on the Save button in a Recipe View
+    - Go Back to Search Results
+        - Click the "Back to Search Results" button above the recipe image
 	- View Cookbook
 		- Click on COOKBOOK in the Header to view
 	- Delete Recipes from Cookbook